EMD SDP40F: Background

 Amtrak assumed operation of most intercity rail passenger service in the United States on May 1, 1971.
 Until then such services were operated by various private railroads.
 The private railroads chose to retain their second generation passenger locomotives for freight service, or to operate the various commuter services which, by law, did not pass to Amtrak.
 To operate these intercity services the Amtrak had to buy or lease from the private railroads whatever locomotives remained.
-This left Amtrak with an aging and mechanically-incompatible fleet of diesel locomotives.
-The mainstays of Amtrak's road diesel fleet were veteran E units and F units, the newest of which were 10–20 years old and due for replacement.
+This left Amtrak with an aging and mechanically incompatible fleet of diesel locomotives.
+The mainstays of Amtrak's road diesel fleet were veteran E8s, E9s, F3Bs, F7s, and FP7s.
+These ranged from 7 to 24 years old and were due for replacement.

 Design

 The SDP40F was a full-width cowl unit.
 It was based on the EMD FP45 passenger locomotive and EMD SD40-2 freight locomotive.
 All three shared the EMD 645E3 diesel prime mover, which developed 3000 hp.
 The locomotive had a gear ratio of 57:20.
 Maximum speed at full horsepower was 94 mph; the locomotive exceeded 100 mph in tests.
-The SDP40F was fitted with a Leslie Controls SL4T (S4T).
+The SDP40F was fitted with a Leslie Controls SL4T (S4T) air horn.
 There were doubts at the time about Amtrak's long-term viability, so the locomotives were designed for easy conversion to freight locomotives should Amtrak cease operation.

 In the early 1970s Amtrak's passenger car fleet was steam-heated; Amtrak's requirement called for two steam generators.
 These were located at the rear of the locomotive.
 Forward of the generators was a 1350 gal water tank.
 This tank rested above the floorline.
 The lateral motion of the water within was later implicated in several derailments.
 The primary underbody tank was split between water and diesel fuel, carrying 2150 gal of water and 2500 gal of diesel.
 Provision was made for eventual conversion to head-end power (HEP), but it was never carried out.

 EMD based the SDP40F name on the existing SDP40.
 Several years earlier, EMD had made similar versions of the SDP45 and SD45 in a full-width cowl unit, which it named FP45 and F45.
 Although the SDP40F was externally nearly identical to the FP45, EMD chose not to give the new locomotive a similar name such as FP40.
 EMD wanted to avoid adding a new locomotive type to their catalog due to price controls in effect in the early 1970s.
 The following year, the F40C name was used for a similar locomotive ordered by the Chicago, Milwaukee, St. Paul and Pacific Railroad (the "Milwaukee Road"), equipped with HEP instead of steam generators.

 There were several minor differences between the first 40 locomotives built and later examples.
 The most important was the installation of lower-profile cooling fans and air horns to avoid clearance problems in the Eastern US.